ibm-cloud-docs/assistant-data/intents.md

     ![Screen capture of correcting a recognized intent](images/correct_intent.png)

-{: #intents-mark-irrelevant}
-1. If the input is unrelated to any of the intents in your application, you can teach your assistant that by selecting the displayed intent, and then clicking **Mark as irrelevant**.
+1. If the input is unrelated to any of the intents in your application, you can teach your assistant that by selecting the displayed intent, and then clicking **Mark as irrelevant**. {: #intents-mark-irrelevant}

     ![Mark as irrelevant screen capture](images/irrelevant.png)

-    For more information about this action, see [Teaching your assistant about topics to ignore](#logs-mark-irrelevant).
+    For more information about this action, see [Teaching your assistant about topics to ignore](/docs/assistant-data?topic=assistant-data-logs#logs-mark-irrelevant).

 If your intents are not being correctly recognized, consider making the following kinds of changes: